-Huge Update On The In-Ring Future Of Alexa Bliss
+Huge update On The In-Ring Future Of Alexa Bliss

 What's next?

 Well, who knows?
+Mark Henry claims Bliss could be back as soon as next week, and only time will tell!
 We'll keep you updated as and when we get it.

 Do you prefer Alexa Bliss in the role of an authority figure or as an in-ring competitor?
 Let us know in the comments.